apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 In this example, `RowCons("a", Int, z)` is a type term indicating that the type has the field called `a`, and its type is `Int`.
 On top of that, this row extends a parametric type `z`, which either contains a non-empty sequence of rows, or is an empty sequence, that is, `RowNil`.
-Importantly, `RecCons` is wrapped with the term `Rec`, so no additional fields can be added to the type.
+Importantly, `RowCons` is wrapped with the term `Rec`, so no additional fields can be added to the type.

 The example `FieldAccess` contains a record constructor